-EES Improvement Indicators:

-Stakeholder Indicator Target Staff This school has activities to celebrate the diversity of this community 55% (+11%) Staff The school addresses issues of diversity in a timely and effective manner 60% (+11%) Student The school has activities to celebrate student differences 80% (+10%) Parent The school addresses issues of diversity in a timely and effective manner 66% (+10%)
+EES Improvement Indicators Stakeholder Indicator Target Staff This school has activities to celebrate the diversity of this community 59% to 65% (6% increase) Staff The school addresses issues of diversity in a timely and effective manner 41% to 50% (9% increase) Student The school has activities to celebrate student differences 64% to 70% (6% increase) Parent The school addresses issues of diversity in a timely and effective manner 62% to 72% (10% increase)

-Context:

-Entering our third year of diversity work we have much to be proud.
+Context: Entering our fourth year of diversity work we have much to be proud of.
 We have successfully engaged our staff and students in discourse around diversity, equity and inclusion.
-This past year we addressed concepts such a privilege, empathy and instructional supports for all types of learners.
+This past year we addressed concepts such as privilege, empathy and instructional supports for all types of learners.
 Staff and students experienced the opportunity to self-reflect, which is an important early step, when examining these topics: diversity, equity and inclusion.
+We also analyzed proportionality data in course enrollment for AP and Honors classes.
+We are taking strategic actions to encourage underrepresented student groups to enroll in some of these courses.
+Examples are students with IEPs, gender gaps, and disproportionate racial representation.

 This year our Diversity Action Team (DAT) is even more diverse and equally committed to this work.
 As a DAT, we look forward to continuing the discussion around self-awareness but also taking a closer look at structural barriers and systems of oppression.
 This will ground our staff and students in the "why" this work is so important.
 We will also attempt to move beyond race and ethnicity to explore the many faces of diversity.
-As always this work will be difficult and challenging but is worth the energy and emotion it will take to accomplish these goals.
+We are going to provide professional development to staff around having, "courageous conversations with students."
+This skill will equip our teachers to provide safe environments to have conversations with students in which the subject matter has the potential to be emotionally charged.
+As always, this work will be difficult and challenging but is worth the energy and emotion it will take to accomplish these goals.
 The MIHS staff and administration believe MIHS can be a leading school in the way it looks at and addresses diversity, equity and inclusion issues.
 While we are still at the infancy of this work, our motivation and efforts will undoubtedly create an environment that is culturally responsive to all our stakeholder's needs.

-Cultural Competence 2013-2014 2014-2015 2015-2016 2016-2017 Stakeholder Indicator Target Staff This school has activities to celebrate the diversity of this community 32% 35% 44% 55% Staff The school addresses issues of diversity in a timely and effective manner 44% 43% 49% 60% Student The school has activities to celebrate student differences 39% 42% 70% 80% Parent The school addresses issues of diversity in a timely and effective manner 38% 41% 56% 66%
+Cultural Competence 2014-2015 2015-2016 2016-2017 2017-2018 Stakeholder Indicator Target Staff This school has activities to celebrate the diversity of this community 35% 44% 59 % 65% Staff The school addresses issues of diversity in a timely and effective manner 43% 49% 41 % 50% Student The school has activities to celebrate student differences 42% 70% 64 % 90% Parent The school addresses issues of diversity in a timely and effective manner 41% 56% 50 % 72%